smart-classic/SMARTFramework-ios/README.md

 	`Security.framework`
 	`libxml2.dylib`

-3. In the build settings look for **User Header Search Paths** (USER_HEADER_SEARCH_PATHS) and add:
+3. In the build settings look for **Header Search Paths** (USER_HEADER_SEARCH_PATHS) and add:

     `$(PROJECT_DIR)/..`, with _recursive_ enabled

     This should point to the directory where the SMART framework resides.
 Here I'm assuming it's in the same parent directory as your app.
+Do the same with **User Header Search Paths** (HEADER_SEARCH_PATHS).

 4. Still in your project's build settings, look for **Other Linker Flags** (OTHER_LDFLAGS), and add: